Marshall Library Card Catalog

 First & Second Grades may check out two books.

-We do not charge for over due books.
-If a student has a late book,magazine or playaway, it needs to be returned before continuing check outs.
+We do not charge for overdue books.
+If a student has a late book, magazine, or playaway, it needs to be returned before continuing to check out other materials.

 Playaways from the Marshall Library